Robust Maximum Capture Facility Location under Random Utility Maximization Models: Introduction

 Before presenting our contributions in detail, we note that, when mentioning the ``GEV'' model, we refer to any RUM (or discrete choice) model in the GEV family.
 This family covers most of the discrete choice (or RUM) models in the literature \citep{Trai03}.

-\textbf{Our contributions:} We study a robust version of the MCP under a GEV model, assuming that the parameters of the GEV model are not known with certainty but can take any values in some uncertainty sets, and the objective is to maximize the worst-case expected capture customer demand.
-We will show that, under our uncertainty settings, the adversary's minimization problem can be solved by convex optimization.
-We then leverage the properties of the GEV family to show that the worst-case objective function is monotonic and submodular for any GEV model, noting that the monotonicity and submodularity have been shown for the deterministic MCP \citep{Dam2021submodularity} and in this work, we show that the robustness preserves both properties.
-Here, it is important to note that a worst-case version of a submodular function is typically \textit{not} submodular and a greedy heuristic would perform badly \citep{Iwata2008submodular}.
-Our results, however, show that the submodularity is preserved in the context of the MCP.
+\textbf{Our contributions:} We study a robust version of the MCP under a GEV model, assuming that the parameters of the GEV model are not known with certainty but can take any values in some uncertainty sets, the uncertainty sets are customer-wise independent, and the objective is to maximize the worst-case expected captured customer demand.
+We will show that, under our uncertainty settings, the inner minimization problem can be solved by convex optimization.
+We then leverage the properties of the GEV family to show that the worst-case objective function is monotonic and submodular for any GEV model, noting that the monotonicity and submodularity have been shown for the deterministic MCP \citep{Dam2021submodularity} and in this work, we show that the robust model preserves both properties.
+Here, it is important to note that a robust submodular maximization problem is generally inapproximable, i.e. there is no polynomial-time algorithm that can guarantee a positive fraction of the optimal value, unless {\sf P = NP} \citep{krause2008robust}.
+Our results, however, show that, in the context of the MCP, a simple polynomial-time greedy algorithm can achieve $(1-1/e)$ approximation solutions.